k-j-m/CourseAnalysis/README.md

 The whole *gnarliness* thing was a bit of fun to explain away the difference between the predicted race duration (based on distance and ascent) and the actual race duration (based on the t_course parameter that we fit in the first model).

+## Problems with the modelling

+There are a number of things that aren't done so well
+* If different people have the same name, the results will get confused
+* Runners are assigned a single score for their entire race career - there is no accounting for peaks and troughs in race form
+* Any individual race 'gnarliness' is heavily influenced by the accuracy of course measurements.
+On average the model will predict reasonably well, but for specific races an under-reported race distance will swamp any other factors.